 To say that the world of equity investing can be daunting for the amateur investor is a bit of an understatement.
 While stocks are not the only asset class that can make up a portfolio, most portfolios with the goal of growing over time will have some portion invested in the stock market.
 Historically stocks have been an excellent tool for investors with long time horizons to grow their wealth, but the conundrum at the heart of investing is that the level of return goes hand-in-hand with the level of risk.
 The principle of diversification can help mitigate some of that risk, however.
 At its core, diversification is the principle that combining multiple stocks that move in less than perfect tandem with one another will create a portfolio that is less risky than the average of its parts.
 The lower correlation two stocks have with one another, the greater the diversification benefit.
 In an effort to find a collection of stocks that share a low correlation with one another, we at Parsec think about diversification across a number of different attributes.

 The first method of diversification is to invest in companies across different economic sectors.
 The market is typically divided into 11 sectors, such as financials, energy, healthcare, and technology.
 Within each sector there will be stocks that do well and stocks that do poorly, but the prices of companies within a given sector typically move together closely in the short to intermediate term.
 There is sound logic behind this effect; from a fundamental standpoint, stock reflects the ownership of a company, and therefore the price of a company’s stock should follow the level of earnings.
 In turn, the earnings of all companies with a similar focus should be affected similarly by the economic climate.
-For example, within the consumer discretionary sector, even seemingly dissimilar companies such as Royal Caribbean Cruise Lines and Amazon have a greater than 70% correlation, as they are both affected by the economic cycles that influence the level of consumer spending.
 Each sector has its own unique drivers of performance, which often causes correlations between companies in different sectors to be lower than that of two companies in the same sector.
 Despite our views of the relative attractiveness of each sector, we refrain from putting too much weight on any one of them, and instead maintain broad diversification across all 11.

 Another way we think about diversifying our exposures is by investing in companies from all over the world.
 Many large corporations often derive revenue from many different countries.
 Exxon Mobil for instance is a US-based oil company, but it earns greater than 60% of its revenue from outside of the US.
 Some argue that the geographical diversification gained from investing in large multinational firms based in the US provides all the diversification benefits of adding foreign stock into a portfolio.
 At Parsec, we believe that international companies do provide unique sources of return that distinguish them from US-based stocks, and for that reason, that they can reduce a portfolio’s risk.